Free Online Color Picker — HEX, RGB, HSL & CMYK from Images, Screen & Wheel

 Color Code Formats Explained: HEX, RGB, HSL, HSV & CMYK

 HEX color codes are the standard format in HTML and CSS.
 They encode red, green, and blue channels as two hexadecimal digits each, producing a compact 6-character code like #2563eb.
+Add two more digits for alpha and you get an 8-digit HEX (RRGGBBAA) code, shown directly in the HEX8 row above — no manual conversion needed.
 RGB (Red Green Blue) expresses the same three channels as decimal numbers from 0–255 and is used natively in CSS with rgb() and rgba().
 HSL (Hue Saturation Lightness) is more intuitive for designers — hue is the color angle on a wheel (0–360°), saturation is color intensity (0–100%), and lightness is how bright or dark the color is.
-HSV (Hue Saturation Value) is similar to HSL but uses Value instead of Lightness, making it closely aligned with how color wheel pickers work.
-CMYK (Cyan Magenta Yellow Key/Black) is the subtractive color model standard for print design.
+HSV (Hue Saturation Value) — also called HSB (Hue Saturation Brightness), the same model under a different name — is similar to HSL but uses Value/Brightness instead of Lightness, making it closely aligned with how the color wheel above works.
+CMYK (Cyan Magenta Yellow Key/Black) is the subtractive color model standard for print design; treat the CMYK row as a close approximation, since exact print output also depends on your printer, paper, and ink profile.

 Color Theory: How Color Harmonies Work